recipy/recipy/docs/TestFramework.md

 ---

-## Testing across multiple versions of packages
+## Test framework limitations

-This framework does not support testing across multiple versions of packages, such as numpy or matplotlib.
+The test framework does not support filtering tests depending upon which versions of packages are being tested e.g. specific versions of numpy or matplotlib.
 The test framework is designed to run tests within a single execution environment: a Python interpreter and a set of installed libraries.

-Tests for multiple versions can either be done manually, or via another test framework (which sets up the execution environment, then runs this test framework).
+If wishing to test different versions of packages then this could be done by:

+* Writing a Python script that invokes input/output functions of that package.
+* Writing a test configuration file that just runs that script.
+* Setting up a test environment (e.g. as part of a Travis CI or AppVeyor configuration file) that installs the specific package and runs `py.test integration_test/test_packages.py` using the test configuration file.

+`test_recipy.py` does not validate whether multiple test results are returned by `recipy search -i`.

 ---